Portuguese name: Locative surnames

 Names of trees or plantations are also locative surnames, originally related to identifying a person who lived near or inside a plantation, an orchard or a place with a characteristic kind of vegetation.
 Names such as Silva and Matos (woods, forest), Campos (meadows), Teixeira (a place covered with yew trees), Queirós (a kind of grass), Cardoso (a place covered with cardos, i.e. with cardoons or thistles), Correia (a place covered with corriolas or correas, a kind of plant), Macedo (an apple tree garden), Azevedo (a forest of azevinho, a holly wood), Amaral (a plantation of amara, a bitter grape used to make wine), and Arruda (a place with large amounts of Rue, an ornamental plant and herb), fit this pattern.

-These kinds of surnames were commonly adopted by the Sephardic Jews of Portugal, and Spain ss well.
+These kinds of surnames were commonly adopted by the Sephardic Jews of Portugal, and Spain as well.
 However, many Eastern Ashkenazi Jews also chose surnames connected to nature derived from fruit and other trees, plants, vegetables, flowers, mountains, rivers, animals, i.e., Greenbaum (green tree), Rosenberg (rose covered mountain), Bloomgarten (garden of flowers), Applebaum (apple tree), Kirschenbaum (cherry tree), Feigenbaum (fig tree), Olivenbaum (olive tree), Bloomenthal (valley of flowers), Weinblatt (vine leaf), Fox, Eagle, Fischer, Berg, etc.

-Tree names are very common locative Portuguese/Sephardic surnames – Oliveira/Olivera (olive tree), Carvalho (oak tree), Servia (from serba, i.e. a sort of sorbus or serbal tree), Pinheiro (pine tree), Pereira/Pereyra (pear tree), Pêro/Pero (wild apple tree), Pereiro/Do Pereyro (apple tree), Aciveiro (holly tree), Moreira (mulberry tree), Macedo/Macieira (apple tree), Filgueira/Figueira (fern tree or cyatheales), Loureiro/Laureiro (laurel tree), There is the case of Pereira/Pereyra which is a pear tree.
-In the old documentations of the Portuguese language also appears as a variant of Pedreira or Pedreiro and this means "stone quarry" or mason.
+Tree names are very common locative Portuguese/Sephardic surnames – Oliveira/Olivera (olive tree), Carvalho (oak tree), Servia (from serba, i.e. a sort of sorbus or serbal tree), Pinheiro (pine tree), Pereira/Pereyra (pear tree), Pêro/Pero (wild apple tree), Pereiro/Do Pereyro (apple tree), Aciveiro (holly tree), Moreira (mulberry tree), Macedo/Macieira (apple tree), Filgueira/Figueira (fern tree or cyatheales), Loureiro/Laureiro (laurel tree).
+There is the case of Pereira/Pereyra which is a pear tree: in the old documentations of the Portuguese language also appears as a variant of Pedreira or Pedreiro and this means "stone quarry" or mason.